simbleau/cddns/README.md

      - You can set the `CFDDNS_CONFIG` environment variable or add `-c <PATH>` in the CLI to change the config location.
      - You can set the `CFDDNS_INVENTORY` environment variable or add `-i <PATH>` in the CLI to change the inventory location.
 2. Run `cfddns verify` to test authentication
+3. Run `cfddns list build` to build an inventory for DNS record watch
-3. Run `cfddns check` to check outdated DNS records
+4. Run `cfddns check` to check outdated DNS records
-4. Run `cfddns run` to commit DNS record updates found in `check`
+5. Run `cfddns run` to commit DNS record updates found in `check`
-5. Run `cfddns watch` to continually check for DNS record updates on loop
+6. Run `cfddns watch` to continually check for DNS record updates on loop

 # Docker
 To run this as a Cloudfare DDNS daemon in Docker, here is an example: